rajatdhoot123/UniversalShopper/README.md

-# Flipkart Automated Checkout Bot
+# Flipkart Automated Checkout Bot API

 ## Description

-This Python script uses Playwright to automate the process of purchasing a specific product on Flipkart.com.
-It handles several steps in the checkout flow, including:
+This project uses FastAPI and Playwright to automate the process of purchasing products on Flipkart.com.
+It provides a RESTful API that can be integrated with any frontend UI, allowing for a more user-friendly experience compared to the command-line version.

+The API handles several steps in the checkout flow, including:

-*   Navigating to a predefined product page.
+*   Navigating to a specified product page.
 *   Clicking the "Buy Now" button.
-*   Handling user login via phone number and OTP (with API response validation and retries).
+*   Handling user login via phone number and OTP.
-*   Selecting a delivery address from the available options.
+*   Selecting a delivery address from available options.
 *   Navigating through the order summary page.
 *   Selecting Credit/Debit card payment.
-*   Filling in card details (provided by the user at runtime).
+*   Processing payment details.
 *   Handling the bank's 3D Secure/OTP verification page.
 *   Session management to save and reuse login state, avoiding repeated logins.
-*   Saving screenshots to a `debug_images/` directory during errors or key steps for easier debugging.
+*   Screenshot capture for debugging and monitoring.

-**Disclaimer:** This script is intended for educational purposes and personal use only.
+**Disclaimer:** This project is intended for educational purposes and personal use only.
 Automating website interactions may violate the terms of service of the target website (Flipkart).
 Use responsibly and at your own risk.

-The script requires you to enter sensitive information like login credentials, OTPs, and payment details directly into the console during execution; this information is *not* stored by the script itself but is handled by Playwright to interact with the website.
+## Features

+*   **RESTful API:** All functionality is exposed via a RESTful API built with FastAPI.
+*   **Stateful Process Management:** Each checkout process runs as a background task with a unique ID.
+*   **Session Management:** Login sessions can be saved and reused for faster checkout.
+*   **Screenshot Capture:** Screenshots of key steps are saved and accessible via API.
+*   **Interactive Checkout Flow:** The API allows for interactive input at each stage (OTP, address selection, payment details, etc.).
+*   **Multiple Concurrent Checkouts:** Run multiple checkout processes simultaneously.

 ## Prerequisites